-Six tips when responding to customer feedback
+Six tips for responding to customer feedback (good and bad)

 If you’re a business that actively solicits feedback from your customers, then it’s important to formulate a strategy for how to respond to what your customers are telling you.
 When a potential new customer is considering buying your services, they are increasingly influenced by what they read about you from your existing customers.
 But they do want to hear both sides of the story.
 Not only does responding show that you do actually read what people say, which in itself says something about you.
 But it also gives you a chance to acknowledge positive comments and address head-on any negative sentiment.